Shrimp of the woods look like strange white popcorn balls that crawl out of the earth. They're a great mushroom to know, and easy to identify.

 Aborted forms=Carpophoroids

 From what I've seen, the strange relation seems compounded when the two mushroom species are near one another.
-I do see them growing separately though too, for whatever it's worth.
-Sometimes they can be confusing, and you might see mushrooms that aren't fully aborted, like below.

-Aborted Armillaria, or entoloma?
+Aborted Armillaria, or Entoloma?

-I've wondered for years what species I'm actually eating when I cook aborted entolomas, thankfully there's Tom Volk's page, a well-known professional mycologist.
+I've wondered for years what species I'm eating when I cook aborted entolomas, thankfully there's Tom Volk's page, a well-known professional mycologist.

 Tom says that originally aborted entolomas were thought to be entolomas forced by the honey mushrooms to form the corpophoroids, but now, through new research that he and his students have done, they've deduced that the mushrooms we're eating are actually aborted honey mushrooms, so the name aborted entoloma is technically incorrect.